 Figure Eight Follow-Through

 The figure eight follow-through knot is one of the most widely used knots in rock climbing.
 It is primarily used to attach the climbing rope to your harness securely.
-Learning tie a figure-eight knot correctly and being able to visually inspect it for safety is essential for every climber.
+Learning how to tie a figure-eight knot correctly and being able to visually inspect it for safety is essential for every climber.

 Bowline Knot